-Continuous and interactive engagement with investors and other stakeholders enhances our ability to improve the quality of audit services.
+Continuous and interactive engagement with investors, audit committees, preparers, registered audit firms, other audit regulators, standard-setting organizations, and other stakeholders enhances our ability to improve the quality of audit services.

 To achieve this goal, we have set two objectives.